Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Results and Discussion

 \Autoref{fig:wavefunctions}(a)--(b) shows the 2D momentum images for the \ce{Li+} and \ce{I+} ions that passed the filter defined by \autoref{eq:filter_rad} and \autoref{eq:filter_ang}.
 Now, only one ring is visible in each image.
 These rings with $p_\text{r} \sim 75$~$\text{amu}\cdot\text{km} / \text{s}$ correspond to channel A, i.e, the ions produced from Coulomb explosion of \ce{LiI^{2+}} into \ce{Li+} and \ce{I+}.
 This is the expected and desired result of the coincidence filtering.
 The weaker signal in the upper left part and at the bottom of the \ce{I+} image is caused by the reduced sensitivity of the MCP detector in the region near the center.
 Consequently, a weak signal $180\degree$ away, i.e., in the lower right part and at the top, is introduced in the coincidence-filtered \ce{Li+} image.
 Its effect on the radial distribution and the kinetic energy distribution of the \ce{Li+} ions, which is our interest here, is, however, minimal.

-Using the image in \autoref{fig:wavefunctions}(a), we determine the kinetic energy distribution of the filtered \ce{Li+} ions, shown in \autoref{fig:wavefunctions}(c), and then, by multiplying with (127~u~+~7~u)/127~u (see \autoref{eq:Ekin}), the distribution of the total kinetic energy release $P(E_\text{kin}^{tot})$.
-Finally, we obtain $P(R)$ from $P(E_\text{kin}^{tot})$ via $V_\text{QC}$ by applying a standard transformation of probability distributions as described previously~\cite{kristensen_laser-induced_2023}.
-The solid black curve in \autoref{fig:wavefunctions}(d) shows the resulting $P(R)$, denoted $P_\text{QC}(R)$, and the solid red curve shows the theoretical reference $P_\text{theo}(R)$.
-For $P_\text{QC}(R)$ the peak occurs at $R_\text{peak} = 2.4$ {\AA}, which matches the peak position $R_\text{peak} = 2.40$ {\AA} of $P_\text{theo}(R)$.
-It is seen that $P_\text{QC}(R)$ is broadened towards lower $R$-values compared to $P_\text{theo}(R)$, and the FWHM of $P_\text{QC}(R)$, 0.42 {\AA}, is about 55~\% larger than the FWHM, 0.27 {\AA}, of $P_\text{theo}(R)$.
+Using the image in \autoref{fig:wavefunctions}(a), we determine the kinetic energy distribution of the filtered \ce{Li+} ions, shown in \autoref{fig:wavefunctions}(c), and then, by multiplying with (127~u~+~7~u)/127~u (see \autoref{eq:Ekin}), the distribution of the total kinetic energy release $P(E_\text{kin}^\text{tot})$.
+Finally, using the reflection approximation we obtain $P(R)$ from $P(E_\text{kin}^\text{tot})$ via $V_\text{QC}$ by applying a standard transformation of probability distributions